Hyvve-Movement/.github/profile/README.md

     **Our Solution:**

     - **Data Mirroring:**
-      We mirrored all successful blockchain transactions to our dedicated database while keeping the blockchain as the single source of truth.
+      We mirrored all successful blockchain transactions to our dedicated PostgreSQL database while keeping the blockchain as the single source of truth.

     - **Hybrid Analytics Approach:**
       For advanced analytics, we combine computed results from our backend with real-time data fetched via Next.js API routes using the Aptos SDK from the Movement Bardock Testnet.
 This ensures scalable, real-time analytics without overburdening blockchain resources.